-It also includes my favorite hole on the course, the par-5 10th, one of just two holes on Hilton Head Island that touches the ocean beach.
-You’ll want a camera as you putt out on the 10th green, because the view of the water rolling in against the beach is a memory worth saving.
+My favorite hole, the par-5 10th, is one of just two holes on Hilton Head Island that touches the ocean.
+Bring a camera as you putt out on the 10th green.
+The view of the water rolling in against the beach is a memory worth saving.

 Next, I chose the Arthur Hills course.
-Known for its distinct and strategic layout, Arthur Hills is the course that channels the local terrain of Hilton Head the most of the three.
-Surrounded by palmetto trees and an abundance of water, this course won’t force you to hit it long off the tee, but it will punish you if you aren’t accurate.
+Known for its distinct and strategic layout, Arthur Hills channels the local terrain the most of the three.
+Surrounded by palmetto trees and water, this course won’t force you to hit it long off the tee.
+But, it will punish you if you aren’t accurate.

 That said, I had an absolute blast on the Arthur Hills course because of the strategic mindset that the design demands from all golfers.
-This course doesn’t bore you with a routine of driver, 7-iron, and putter over and over like many courses, but instead engages you with each shot.
+This course doesn’t bore you with a routine of driver, 7-iron, and putter over and over like many courses.
+Instead, it engages you with each shot.

-You will have to carry a lot of water on this course and wear comfortable clothing, but that makes playing the challenging layout that much more enjoyable.
+Carry a lot of water on this course and wear comfortable clothing.
+Doing this makes playing the challenging layout that much more enjoyable.
 A great example is the spectacular par-4 second hole.
-Golfers have to clear a large body of water with their second shot on this hole after hitting a hybrid or iron off the tee to a small landing area.
+Golfers have to clear a large body of water with their second shot on this hole.

 Arthur Hills does provide a respite, with large greens that roll smoothly and don’t have a great deal of break.

 Following the round, one of my playing partners described the course as, “tough but fair.”
 I couldn’t agree more.